-Kimberly Valenzuela, Psy.D., Regional Director of Santa Barbara County
+Kimberly Valenzuela, Psy.D., Regional Director, Santa Barbara County

 Dr. Kimberly Valenzuela has worked for Casa Pacifica in Santa Barbara County since October of 2004, and oversees Santa Barbara’s community programs including: Camino a Casa IOP and PHP, Wraparound, In Home Therapeutic Programs, SAFTY Crisis Response Services, and School Based Services.
 Dr. Valenzuela has worked with youth for over 20 years in various settings, including Day Treatment Intensive, psychiatric hospitals, as an in-school therapist, and in outpatient mental health services in Los Angeles County.
 Dr. Valenzuela completed her undergraduate work at the University of California, San Diego, and then obtained both her Master’s degree and Doctorate of Psychology at the California School of Professional Psychology in Los Angeles.
 Dr. Valenzuela later received her Doctoral Board Certification in Behavior Analysis from National University.